-Associate Professor, Institute of Health Policy, Management and Evaluation, Faculty of Medicine
+Associate Professor, Institute of Health Policy, Management and Evaluation, Temerty Faculty of Medicine

-Associate Professor, Institute of Biomaterials and Biomedical Engineering, Faculty of Medicine
+Associate Professor, Institute of Biomaterials and Biomedical Engineering, Temerty Faculty of Medicine

-- Senior Director, Medical Engineering and Healthcare Human Factors, University Health Network
+- Executive Director, Healthcare Human Factors and Centre, University Health Network

-- Lead, Centre for Global eHealth Innovation, University Health Network
+- Executive Director, Centre for Global eHealth Innovation, University Health Network

 - Clinical Lead, Design and Engineering for Health, Techna Institute, University Health Network